bbhitec/monitoring_system/README.md

 - Sensors
     - Using a diagnostics poll layer to test integrity of sensor data (Hardware\Firmware level)
-    - Provide a logger service to output the readouts to interface with UI's and APi's
+    - Provide a more robust logger service to output the readouts to interface with UI's and APi's
 - Security/Reliability
     - Provide a layer to secure the sensors communication
     - A saved-stated soft\hard reset mechanism for emergency system refresh in cases of emergency failure/outage